perpil/sso-coldstart-benchmark-cdk/README.md

 # Overview

 This benchmarks the impact of removing the unnecessary credential providers (like SSO) from `credential-provider-node` in a Lambda function minified and tree-shaken with esbuild.
 Removing SSO reduces coldstarts by 39 ms and filesize by 43.7 KB.
+Compared to using the on disk versions removing SSO reduces coldstarts by 335 ms.

 ---